This article explains the steps needed to implement SSO and/or User Provisioning through Okta.

 You can easily force users to login using SSO by adding a whitelisted/trusted domain in Honey.
 To do this go to your organization's Admin section by choosing Admin from the Account Menu.

 Click Domains from the submenu.
 Under Add a Company Domain, enter a valid email address.
-You will receive then receive a verification email to enable the domain.
+You will then receive a verification email to enable the domain.

 Finally, from the Domains page, click the lock icon next to the domain, and choose Require SAML.